International Law

 The Right to Use Force

 First, the basics.
-States are prohibited from using pressure against other States through Article 2(four) of the UN Charter and customary international regulation.
+States are prohibited from using pressure against other States through Article 2(4) of the UN Charter and customary international law.
 There are, however, three universally regular exceptions to this prohibition – consent of the other State, UN Security Council authorization or mandate to use force under Chapter VII of the Charter, and the right of individual and collective self-defense reflected in each Charter’s Article 51 and normal regulation.
-Other possible bases for the use of pressure, which includes humanitarian intervention and rescue of nationals overseas, are much less properly settled than law and do not apply factually in this case.
+Other possible bases for the use of pressure, which include humanitarian intervention and rescue of nationals overseas, are much less properly settled than the law and do not apply factually in this case.

 The Right to Use Force in Self-Defense